Inviscid Water-Waves and interface modeling

-To deal with inviscid fluids, we first need to introduce a few mathematical tools.
-The first of these tools is the reconstruction of the velocity in terms of the vorticity and the circulation.
-Even if we assume that the fluid is curl-free in $\cal D_{F}\,$, the non-trivial boundary condition on $\Gamma_{S}$ will be interpreted as a vortex sheet in $\cal D\,$.
+Even if we assume that the fluid is curl-free in $\cal D_{F}\,$, the non-trivial boundary condition on $\Gamma_{S}$ will be interpreted as a vortex sheet in $\cal D =\T_L\times \R\,$.
 For this reason, we introduce the Green kernel in $\cal D$

 and we recall the following result proved in \cite{BeichmanDenisov}:

 \begin{proposition} For any $f\in L^\infty_{c}(\D)\,$, every solution $\Psi$ of the following elliptic problem

 can be written as